 If you’re pregnant and you see blood, it may be caused by:

 Sex.
 Sometimes this happens early on, although it can happen at any time during pregnancy.
-Hormone changes in your body may be to blame.
+Hormonal and physical changes may be to blame.
 It should stop on its own.

 Ectopic pregnancy.
 This is when an embryo implants outside of the uterus.
 You may have bleeding with pain and cramps.
 It’s dangerous, and you need to see a doctor right away.